5l1v3r1/SHELL-5/README.md

 About<br>
 LogOut<br><br>

-if you find bugs please let me know so that I can fix this in upcoming next update.
+If you see some bugs please let me know so that I can fix this in upcoming next update.

 # Follow Me
 https://www.facebook.com/kaitolegionofficial <br>